ceruleandeep/SillyTavern-Emma/README.md

 Helper for local development of SillyTavern extensions.

+Create new [UI extensions](https://docs.sillytavern.app/for-contributors/writing-extensions) from SillyTavern and open in your code editor for editing.
+Breaking your user interface has never been easier!

 ## Real features

+* Create a new local extension
 * Open the extension for editing in your IDE with a single click!
-And then 4 more clicks and a paste.
+* Sort the installed extensions list

 ## Imaginary features

-* Create a new local extension
+* ~~Clone a starter template for a new extension~~
-* Convert local-only extensions to distributable, updatable extensions
+* ~~Convert local-only extensions to distributable, updatable extensions~~
-* Convert shallow git clones of installed extensions to full editable copies
+* ~~Convert shallow git clones of installed extensions to full editable copies~~
-* Clone a starter template for a new extension
-* Configure the extension's manifest
+* ~~Configure the extension's manifest~~
-* Sort and filter the list of extensions
-* Extension tagging and categorisation
+* ~~Extension tagging and categorisation~~
-* Button to prompt Coding Sensei to write the extension for you
+* ~~Button to prompt Coding Sensei to just write the extension for you~~

+## Configuration

+* Editor: the command to run your IDE with the correct arguments to open the extension's directory.
+Currently available: `webstorm`, `code`, `open`.
+* Extensions Base Path: the path to the `scripts/extensions/third-party` directory in your SillyTavern installation.
+Only used for the "no auto-open" fallback.

 ## Usage

+* New extension: Click the "[Cube] New extension" button in the Extensions panel.
+Fill in the form:
+  * Extension ID: the name of the extension's directory.
+  * Display Name: the name of the extension as shown in the Extensions panel, for `display_name` in the [manifest](https://docs.sillytavern.app/for-contributors/writing-extensions/#manifestjson).
+  * Author: your name or handle, for `author` in the manifest and `user.name` in git.
+  * Email (optional): your contact email, if any, for `author` in the manifest and `user.email` in git.
-From Extensions Manager, click the folder icon next to the extension you want to edit.
+* Edit extension: Click "[Cubes] Manage extensions" in the Extensions panel, then click the folder icon next to the extension you want to edit.
+  * Auto-open: will run the IDE command to open the extension in your IDE.
-Click the copy icon to copy the path or IDE opener command to the clipboard.
+  * No auto-open: will open a dialog with the path and IDE command to copy.
+* Sort extensions: Click "[Cubes] Manage extensions" in the Extensions panel, then use the dropdown to sort as desired.

 ## Requirements